-10. The Role of Faculty and Shared Governance

-Some faculty members mistakenly believe that institutional IT policies are strictly under the purview of the personnel in technology offices, who are thought to possess the requisite expertise to address complex issues relating to network security, provision of bandwidth, outsourcing, and similar matters.
-But the interests of the faculty are not always consonant with those of IT offices.
+X. The Role of Faculty and Shared Governance Some faculty members mistakenly believe that institutional IT policies are strictly under the purview of technology offices, which are thought to possess the requisite expertise to address network security, provision of bandwidth, outsourcing, and similar issues.
+But the interests of faculty members are not always consonant with those of IT offices.
 The latter may be charged, for example, with conserving resources, while faculty members need broad access to information and ideas.

-Some technology officers may be tempted to employ software features "just because they can," without full consideration of their implications for academic freedom and learning.
-For example, recently developed learning management software allows an institution to disable features that invade privacy.
-But some technology offices may have a cavalier attitude toward privacy or simply desire to offer all the technological "bells and whistles" available.
-Hence, electronic communications are too important for the maintenance and protection of academic freedom to be left entirely to such officers.
-Faculty must participate, preferably through representative institutions of shared governance, in the formulation and implementation of policies governing electronic communications technologies.
+Some technology offices may be tempted to employ software features "just because they can," without full consideration of their implications for academic freedom and learning.
+For example, recent learning-management software allows an institution to disable features that invade privacy.
+But some technology offices may have a cavalier attitude toward privacy or simply desire to offer all the "bells and whistles" available.
+Electronic communications are too important for the maintenance and protection of academic freedom to be left entirely to such offices.
+Faculty members must participate, preferably through representative institutions of shared governance, in the formulation and implementation of policies governing electronic-communications technologies.

-However, in order for faculty to play an active and constructive role in the development and execution of such policies, those faculty members who participate in such work need to become more informed about both the technical issues involved and the broader academic freedom implications of their decisions.
+However, in order for the faculty to play an active and constructive role in the development and execution of such policies, those faculty members who participate in such work need to become more informed about both the technical issues involved and the broader academic-freedom implications of their decisions.
 This report is designed to facilitate that process.

-Specifically, we recommend that:
+Specifically, we recommend the following:

-- 1. Information technology policies and practices should be within the purview of a representative faculty committee.
+- 1. Policies and practices regarding information technology should be within the purview of a representative faculty committee.
 Any new policy or major revision of an existing policy should be subject to approval by a broader faculty body such as a faculty senate. - 2.
-The faculty committee may be drawn from the faculty senate or elected as an ad hoc body by the faculty; its members should not be appointed by the administration. - 3.
-Faculty members who participate in the committee should be familiar with and informed about relevant developments in communications technology so that they are able to recognize potential conflicts with academic freedom principles. - 4.
-The members of the faculty committee should be provided with all relevant contracts and technical materials necessary to make informed decisions about policies governing electronic communications. - 5.
-Faculty must be consulted even when policies are proposed and before administrative actions are taken with respect to information technology that might directly or indirectly implicate academic freedom. - 6.
+The faculty committee may be drawn from the faculty senate or elected as an ad hoc committee by the faculty; its members should not be appointed by the administration. - Faculty members participating in the committee should be familiar with and informed about relevant developments in communications technology so that they are able to recognize potential conflicts with principles of academic freedom.

+- The members of the faculty committee should be provided with all relevant contracts and technical materials necessary to make informed decisions about policies governing electronic communications. - Whenever policies are proposed or administrative actions taken with respect to information technology that may directly or indirectly implicate academic freedom, faculty members must be consulted. - 6.
 In those institutions with collective bargaining, faculty unions should seek to include in their collective bargaining agreements protections for academic freedom in electronic communications as described in this report.